soumak77/firebase-mock/tutorials/basic.md

 console.assert(greeted[1].first === 'Ben', 'Ben greeted');
 ```

+We're calling [`MockFirebase.override`](override.md) to replace the real `Firebase` instance with MockFirebase.
+If you're loading Firebase using Node or Browserify, you need to use [proxyquire](proxyquire.md) instead.

 Notice that we queued up multiple changes before actually calling `ref.flush`.
 MockFirebase stores these changes in the order they were created and then performs local updates accordingly.
 You'll only need to `flush` your changes when you need listeners, callbacks, and other asynchronous responses to be triggered.

 ## Testing Writes